Tilted Hardy paradoxes for device-independent randomness extraction: Applying the Tilted Hardy Test in device-independent randomness generation against Quantum adversaries

-\end{proposition} The proof of this proposition can be found in Appendix \ref{bound_prob}.
-As mentioned earlier, the above bound finds direct applicability in the state-of-art protocol for randomness amplification of arbitrary $\epsilon$-SV sources against general no-signalling adversaries.
-An optimization over $w$ and the amount of shared entanglement is then required to identify the best protocol for randomness amplification against no-signalling adversaries in terms of these two parameters.
+\end{proposition} The proof of this proposition can be found in Appendix~\ref{bound_prob}.
+As mentioned earlier, the above bound finds direct applicability in the state-of-the-art protocol for randomness amplification of arbitrary $\epsilon$-SV sources against general no-signaling adversaries.
+An optimization over $\alpha$ and the amount of shared entanglement is then required to identify the best protocol for randomness amplification against no-signaling adversaries in terms of these two parameters.